 For inspiration, we looked to the era when many of these watches were produced: the mid-century Jet Age.
 We studied the colors and styling in the work of photographer Slim Aarons, who captured the lives of postwar jet-setters and celebrities.
 We pored over midcentury passport stamps, which influenced graphic elements in Tropical Watch’s branding.

-Our research also led us to Hoefler & Co.’s Decimal typeface, which was inspired by the markings on classic watches (and which is featured in Season 2 of our Netflix series, Abstract, in the Emmy-nominated episode about about typeface designer Jonathan Hoefler).
+Our research also led us to Hoefler & Co.’s Decimal typeface, which was inspired by the markings on classic watches (and which is featured in Season 2 of our Netflix series, Abstract, in the Emmy-nominated episode about typeface designer Jonathan Hoefler).
 We used a marbled texture to give the brand a high-end-yet-psychedelic feel that matches Jacek’s personality; he’s both a globally respected expert on vintage luxury watches and a committed Deadhead.
-And we incorporated a palm tree, an element Jacek had hoped to see in the branding because of its global resonance
+And we incorporated a palm tree, an element Jacek had hoped to see in the branding because of its global resonance.

 Our client suggested using a specific shade of light green that he had spotted on a custom-spec'd Ferrari 488 Pista.